Development is a community effort, and we welcome participation.

 External code contributions are extremely helpful in the right circumstances.
 Here are the recommended steps.

-- Prior to contribution, please propose your idea in a discussion topic or issue thread so you and the maintainer can define the intent and scope of your work.
+- Prior to contribution, please propose your idea in a discussion thread so you and the maintainer can define the intent and scope of your work.

 - Follow the GitHub flow to create a new branch, add commits, and open a pull request.